Mr Midshipman Easy

-Mr. Midshipman Easy is an 1836 novel by Frederick Marryat, a retired captain in the Royal Navy.
+Mr Midshipman Easy is an 1836 novel by Frederick Marryat, a retired captain in the British Royal Navy.
 The novel is set during the Napoleonic Wars, in which Marryat himself served with distinction.

 Plot summary

 Easy is the son of foolish parents, who spoiled him.
-His father, in particular, regards himself as a philosopher, with a firm belief in the "rights of man, equality, and all that; how every person was born to inherit his share of the earth, a right at present only admitted to a certain length that is, about six feet, for we all inherit our graves, and are allowed to take possession without dispute."
+His father regards himself as a philosopher, with a firm belief in the "rights of man, equality, and all that; how every person was born to inherit his share of the earth, a right at present only admitted to a certain length that is, about six feet, for we all inherit our graves, and are allowed to take possession without dispute."
 But no one would listen to Mr Easy's philosophy.
 The women would not acknowledge the rights of men, whom they declared always to be in the wrong; and, as the gentlemen who visited Mr Easy were all men of property, they could not perceive the advantages of sharing with those who had none.
 However, they allowed him to discuss the question, while they discussed his port wine.
 The wine was good, if the arguments were not, and we must take things as we find them in this world."

-By the time he is a teenager Easy has adopted his father's point of view, to the point where he no longer believes in private property.
+By the time he is a teenager, Easy has adopted his father's point of view, to the point where he no longer believes in private property.